cainky/kylecain.me/content/post/no-meetings/index.md

 ## Finding the Balance

 Meetings are essential for fostering personal connections, brainstorming new ideas, and discussing complex issues — but the key is to strike a balance.
 Use meetings judiciously and supplement them with robust written communication.
-If you must have meetings, be sure to include an agenda sufficiently beforehand so all participants can prepare properly and be sure the decisions made, including the reasoning why are clearly defined and documented by the end of the meeting.
+If you must have meetings, be sure to include an agenda sufficiently beforehand so all participants can prepare properly and be sure the decisions made, including the reasoning why, are clearly defined and documented by the end of the meeting.

 In conclusion, shifting to a written-first culture can have significant benefits for your team's productivity and satisfaction.
 It’s time we reconsider the paradigm that equates meetings with progress, and explore ways of working in a more structured and methodical manner.
 As the future of work continues to evolve, isn't it time we reconsidered not just where we work, but how we communicate?

 To aid in remembering these concepts, you can save this helpful infographic summarizing the key points of running successful meetings.